JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 * `[<TeamCity Data Directory>](teamcity-data-directory.md)/config/projects/<project>/pluginData/ssh_keys`

-If a key was uploaded from the "Create Project" page, TeamCity assigns it to the corresponding project directory, making it available for child subprojects.
+If a key was uploaded from the "Create Project" page, TeamCity assigns it to the corresponding project, making it available for child subprojects.
 In this case, uploaded keys are saved to the following directory instead:

 * `[<TeamCity Data Directory>](teamcity-data-directory.md)/config/projects/<Project_ID>/pluginData/ssh_keys`